 Very easy to work with standard tools.
 Its low density means it is easy to nail and holds screws very well.
 It can be successfully stained, painted, waxed or colour-washed.
 It glues with commonly available adhesives and stains well, and its open grain accepts preservative treatments (see Porta's Treated Pine).
 Clear Pine is not a suitable timber for bending.
 We recommend using oil-based stain finishes as water-based stains may produce a blotchy appearance.

 Clear Pine is suitable for use as mouldings, decorative trim, panelling, internal joinery, cladding, toy making and numerous other DIY projects.
-It is suitable for wet areas with oil-based undercoat or stain finish.
+It is suitable for wet areas with an oil-based undercoat or stain finish.

 How do I care for clear pine?